 - Carrie Sims, MD, PhD, sharing the importance of the Division of Trauma, Critical Care and Burn and its impact on central Ohio.

 - Benjamin Poulose, MD, talking about the Center for Abdominal Core Health and the challenges of opioid use in surgery patients.

 - Bradley Needleman, MD, demonstrating the da Vinci robot and discussing the benefits of minimally invasive surgery.

-If you’d like to explore more about our available programs or make a donation to advance surgical programs or research, please visit medicine.osu.edu/departments/surgery/giving.
+If you’d like to explore our programs or make a donation to advance surgical programs and research, please visit medicine.osu.edu/surgerygiving.

 New professorship honors Adenil Day